Mixed Dimer Configuration Model in Type D Cluster Algebras

 \end{proof}

 \end{section}

-\begin{section}{Future Directions} In terms of future directions, we can think of a few possible avenues.
+\begin{section}{Future Directions} In terms of future directions, there are a few possible avenues.
 For example, we would like to extend our model beyond the acyclic case.
-If we were to not rely on Tran's model for our proof, which uses the hypothesis that our quiver need be acyclic, then we could potentially try to extend our dimer configuration model to apply beyond the acyclic case.
+If we were to not rely on Tran's model for our proof, which requires that our quiver be acyclic, then we could potentially try to extend our dimer configuration model to apply beyond the acyclic case.
 Perhaps there is a proof of our model using recurrences of the $F$-polynomial or representation theory that we could utilize to use this model in less restrictive settings.\allowbreak Another possible direction would be to try to find a connection between our dimer configuration model and to the punctured disk model with a possible comparison to formulas for tagged arcs from \cite{mswpos}.
 The punctured disk model is the surface model for type $D$ cluster algebras.
-When working with surfaces with punctures i.e. marked points in the interior of the surface, we can use the notion of tagged arcs in a triangulation which can then be translated into $\gamma$-symmetric matchings of an associated snake graph.
+When working with surfaces with punctures, i.e. marked points in the interior of the surface, we can use the notion of tagged arcs in a triangulation which can then be translated into $\gamma$-symmetric matchings of an associated snake graph.
 We suspect that there is a way we can use a double dimer configuration model via an ``unfolding" method, which is similar to our methods from this paper, to give the connection between double dimer configurations and the surface model.
 In addition to this question, a paper from 2020 simplifies and unifies the approaches of \cite{mswpos} by considering ``good matchings of loop graphs" \cite{wilson2020}.
 These loop graphs add additional structure to the snake graphs in \cite{mswpos} in order to provide a framework to write expansion formulae for the variables corresponding to any tagged arc in a surface.
 With this new machinery, we wonder if using this additional structure on our dimer configurations could help find the precise connection to the punctured disk model or yield any other interesting generalizations. \allowbreak We also believe our interpretation is of independent combinatorial interest for the case of type $D_n$ cluster algebras, especially since these arise as cases of the recently investigated cluster structures of Schubert varieties \cite{serhiyenko2019cluster}.
 This new model for cluster variables has the potential to be extended to other cluster algebras - potentially shedding light on cluster structures on various Grassmannians.
 Namely, we believe that this mixed dimer configuration approach can improve our understanding of certain cluster variables that arise as quadratic differences in terms of Pl\"ucker coordinates.
 In particular, it is of interest to see if we could embed our base graphs into the disk to create plabic graphs, and relate them to cluster algebras from Schubert varieties.
-This may dovetail with recent work in progress by UROP student Moriah Elkin \cite{Elkin} who is exploring combinatorial interpretations for Laurent expansions associated to cluster variables in cluster algebras associated to Grassmannians of types $Gr(3,6)$, $Gr(3,7)$, and $Gr(3,8)$.
+This may dovetail with recent work in progress of Moriah Elkin \cite{Elkin-UROP}, which has been followed up by joint work in progress with the two authors \cite{EMW}.
+We have conjectural double and triple dimer interpretations for Laurent expansions associated to cluster variables in cluster algebras associated to Grassmannians of types $Gr(3,6)$, $Gr(3,7)$, and $Gr(3,8)$.

 \end{section}